-Our Simpana software suite is comprised of the following five distinct data and information management software application modules: Backup and Recovery, Archive, Replication, Resource Management and Search.
-All of our software application modules share a common platform that provides back-end services and advanced capabilities, like encryption; deduplication; content indexing; policy-based automation; data classification; e-discovery and role-based security.
+Our Simpana software suite is one product that contains the following licensable modules, all built on a single unified code base and platform to protect, manage and access data and information: Backup and Recovery, Archive, Replication, Search, and Analyze.
 In addition to Backup and Recovery, the subsequent release of our other software application modules has substantially increased our addressable market.
 Each application module can be used individually or in combination with other application modules from our single platform suite.

-In January 2009, our CommVault Simpana 8.0 software suite ("Simpana 8") was made available for public release.
+In January 2009, CommVault Simpana 8.0 ("Simpana 8") was made available for public release.
 Simpana 8 included advances in recovery management, data reduction, virtual server protection and content organization.
 In addition, we believe that Simpana 8 met a broad spectrum of customer's discovery and recovery management requirements and eliminated the need for a myriad of point level products.

 In August 2010, our CommVault Simpana 9.0 software suite ("Simpana 9") was made available for public release.
-We believe that Simpana 9, which builds on and significantly expands Simpana 8, allows customers to deploy a modern data management solution to achieve gains in efficiency, cost optimization and scale.
+We believe that Simpana 9, which built on and significantly expanded Simpana 8, allows customers to deploy a modern data management solution to achieve gains in efficiency, cost optimization and scale.
 We believe that Simpana 9 solves real-world IT challenges with major technology advancements, including increased virtualization scalability and performance, integrated source and target data deduplication, automatic and transparent integration with hardware array-based snapshots, as well as new tools that ease migration to our next generation Simpana 9 platform.

 In January 2012, we released enhancements to our existing Simpana 9 software suite.
-These enhancements include new capabilities that converges backup, archive and reporting processes; additional SnapProtect technology that delivers hardware snapshot integration; enhancements to virtual server protection; new innovations to protect data on laptops and desktops with embedded source deduplication for optimized efficiency; and new integration with Microsoft SharePoint.
+These enhancements included new capabilities that converges backup, archive and reporting processes; additional SnapProtect technology that delivers hardware snapshot integration; enhancements to virtual server protection; new innovations to protect data on laptops and desktops with embedded source deduplication for optimized efficiency; and new integration with Microsoft SharePoint.